nmantani/FileInsight-plugins/README.txt

 * Null-preserving XOR
   XOR selected region while skipping null bytes and XOR key itself

+* Raw deflate
+  Compress selected region with Deflate algorithm without header and checksum (Equivalent to gzdeflate() in PHP language)

+* Raw inflate
+  Decompress selected Deflate compressed region that does not have header and checksum (Equivalent to gzinflate() in PHP language)

 * Reverse order
   Reverse order of selected region